Stochastic Dynamics of Incoherent Branched Flow

-We have compared the theoretical predictions (obtained in the limit regime $\eps \to 0$) with the numerical simulations of Eq.(\ref{eq:parax0}).
-Note that the intensity evolution in Fig.~\ref{fig:3}(a) exhibits distinct qualitative features in comparison with the corresponding evolution for a coherent excitation in Fig.~\ref{fig:1}(a).
+The theory (obtained in the limit $\eps \to 0$) is compared to simulations of Eq.(\ref{eq:parax0}).
+The intensity evolution in Fig.~\ref{fig:3}(a) exhibits distinct qualitative features with respect to the coherent excitation in Fig.~\ref{fig:1}(a).
 As observed experimentally \cite{patsyk22}, in the coherent case, each branch is accompanied by sidelobes arising from interference effects, which tend to disappear when the initial condition is incoherent.
-In the simulations we study the impact of the initial correlation radius $\rho_o$, the variance $\sigma^2$ of the random potential and its correlation radius $\ell_c$, on the evolution of the scintillation index.
-The results shown in Fig.~\ref{fig:3} show an excellent quantitative agreement, in spite of the rather limited separation of scales considered in the parameters.
-In particular, the simulations confirm that the maximum scintillation index $S_z$ does not depend on the correlation radius of the random potential $\ell_c$, see Fig.~3(b).
+In the simulations we study the impact of $\rho_o$, $\sigma^2$ and $\ell_c$, on the scintillation index.
+Fig.~\ref{fig:3} shows an excellent quantitative agreement, in spite of the rather limited separation of scales of the parameters.
+The simulations also confirm that the maximum of $S_z$ does not depend on $\ell_c$, see Fig.~3(b).

 {\it Intensity correlation function.} Our theoretical approach can be exploited to compute an explicit form for the fourth-order moments of the field.
 In particular, the intensity correlation function in situation {\tt (c)} is